Advanced Higher Maths Systems of Equations

 Example 3 (non-calculator)

-Use Gaussian elimination to show that this system of equations involves redundancy, and obtain a parametric solution.
+Use Gaussian elimination to show that this system of equations involves redundancy.

 We start by using EROs to reduce the augmented matrix to row echelon form.